Originally Published on SEMrush November 01, 2017 (Jason Barnard)

 Google and Bing love semantic HTML5, so it is great for SEO!
 This article provides a simple guide to the essential semantic HTML5 tags that content writers and copywriters should be using to better communicate with Google and Bing (and machines in general).
 Your competitors probably do not even come close to best practices, so the correct use of semantic HTML5 tags in your content will push you one step ahead in 2018 and beyond.
 So read on…

-For a guide on using HTML5 to structure your web pages, please read this article
+For a guide on using HTML5 to structure your web pages, read this article.

-If you know a little about HTML you will know that HTML tags are (mostly) used to format content; these tags tell the browser how to display the content on the page.
+Semantic HTML5 refers to the use of specific HTML tags that provide clear indications of the role and significance of content within a webpage.
+If you know a little about HTML, you will know that HTML tags are (mostly) used to format content; these tags tell the browser how to display the content on the page.

 Here are the most useful HTML5 tags you need to know for semantics.